What Is A Due-On-Sale Clause?

 - Believe they can make more money if the buyer applies for a new loan

-However, the lender may be less likely to force the borrower to immediately pay off the mortgage in full if the market is weak and the lender is concerned that they will not ultimately be able to recoup their costs by foreclosing on the property.
+However, the lender may be less likely to force the borrower to immediately pay off the mortgage in full if the market is weak and the lender is concerned they will not ultimately be able to recoup their costs by foreclosing on the property.

 Are There Exceptions To The Due-On-Sale Clause Law?